PERIODICALS

 November 2021

-I am thrilled to have work in the latest issue of ANMLY—even more so because the journal is running two of my translations/adaptations from (excuse me while I fanboy out) RUTEBEUF himself!
+I am thrilled to have work in the latest ANMLY: the journal is running two of my translations/adaptations from (excuse me while I fanboy out) RUTEBEUF himself!
 There are lots of writers I love.
 Many writers have influenced me.
 But who has ever cast a double spell to surpass the 13th century French poet Rutebeuf?
 ANMLY generously offers space for both a translator's note and an audio presentation.
-I do hope you'll check them out, and that you'll browse the rest of the issue too.
+Check them out at https://anmly.org/ap33/, and why not browse the rest of the issue too?
 Thanks, Sarah and Maxine!

 October 2021